solvuu/solvuu-build/README.md

 avoid ocamlbuild's default rules:

 - They are all registered by default.
-So even if your project has no parser in it, a rule for compiling mly files is registered.
-This invariably leads to esoteric error messages about how ocamlbuild knows of no rule to generate an mly file, when actually your error is something entirely diffeent.
+So even if your project has no parser in it, a rule for compiling `mly` files is registered.
+This invariably leads to esoteric error messages about how ocamlbuild knows of no rule to generate `foo.mly`, when actually your error is something entirely different.

 - The rules are almost never what you need, which ocamlbuild recognizes.
-You certainly have your own choice for the -w warnings flag or whether or not to use -safe-string.
+You certainly have your own choice for the `-w` warnings flag or whether or not to use `-safe-string`.
 Ocamlbuild's solution to this is to make all the rules it registers be rather complicated.
 They don't just make calls to the OCaml tools.
-Rather they all check whether an _tags file and various other side effecting functions have been called in your myocamlbuild.ml file.
+Rather they all check whether an `_tags` file and various other side effecting functions have been called in your `myocamlbuild.ml` file.
 Based on a bunch of mutable state, each rule creates the specific underlying command that finally gets called.
 In other words, the default rules are actually parameterized (good) using a